Paradise Theatre (album): Vinyl edition

-Initial vinyl copies of the album have a design featuring the name of the band laser etched directly onto the vinyl on side 2 (some copies had a wax design of the cover art).
-The vinyl record sleeve was a gate-fold and was painted by the artist Chris Hopkins.
-On the back cover, label and spine, the title of the record is spelled "Paradise Theater", while on the front cover, the title is spelled "Paradise Theatre".
+Initial vinyl copies of the album have a design featuring the name of the band laser-etched directly onto the vinyl on side 2 (some copies had a wax design of the cover art).
+The vinyl record sleeve was a gatefold and was painted by artist Chris Hopkins.
+On the back cover and label, the title of the record is spelled "Paradise Theater", while on the front cover, the title is spelled "Paradise Theatre".
+On the spine, the album title is "Paradise".
+"Joel Whitburn's Top Pop Albums 1955-2001 Billboard" lists the album title as "Paradise Theater".

 Vinyl releases and initial CD pressings of the album had the musical segue between "Half-Penny, Two-Penny" and "A.D.
 1958" indexed as the intro to "A.D.
 1958".
 Subsequent pressings of the CD had the segue indexed as the fade to "Half-Penny, Two-Penny" instead.